Helping parents prepare for your child’s surgery

 - Label clothes and personal belongings.
 Just like at school, we can’t guarantee things won’t get misplaced.

-- Make sure all piercings and hair fasteners with metal in them are removed.
+- Make sure all piercings, jewelry and hair fasteners with metal in them are removed.
 These types of metal are not allowed in the operating room.

 Your child might also want to: